gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The tralpa gulped and would have taken a step backward into the rock slide if Noxy hadn't said, "Look out!"
 He caught himself and looked from her to the tiger to Private Thokmay.
-To Noxy's astonishment he plopped himself down on the path.
+To Noxy's astonishment he started to sniffle.

-"I just wanted to do the right thing," he sniffled.
+"I just wanted to do the right thing," he whimpered.
 "I know you all laugh at me behind my back, but I do try,
 I really do,